 What kind of student would enjoy this course?

 This course will appeal to someone who is interested in another culture and way of life and who enjoys languages and communicating.
-At least a grade 6 at GCSE, in the chosen language, is recommended and you should feel confident at this level in listening, reading, writing and speaking.
+At least a grade 6, but preferably a grade 7 at GCSE, in the chosen language, is recommended and you should feel confident at this level in listening, reading, writing and speaking.
 A secure understanding of grammar is essential for translation skills.

 What will I study?

 The course includes a study of the society in which the language is spoken through a variety of topics such as music, film, fashion, sport and relationships.
 You will read magazines, newspapers and books in the chosen language and listen to the contemporary language from sources such as news reports, interviews and discussions.
 Learning grammar, words and phrases will help you to hold conversations and write essays.